Architecture, at its best, doesn’t just shelter us—it lifts us. Thankyou Marcus for our beautiful home!

 WHY MI SHACK?

-The homes are mid-century-influenced, minimalist and site-specific.
+The homes are mid-century-influenced, minimalist and built for their site.
+But the system isn’t only about looks.

 A LITTLE MID-CENTURY.
 A LITTLE MINIMALIST.

+The aim is simple.
 Create homes that feel relaxed, useful, beautiful and specific to their place.

 Not generic.